IBM-Cloud/docs/services/ContinuousDelivery/toolchains_working.md

 Toolchains are available in the Public and Dedicated environments on {{site.data.keyword.Bluemix}}.
 You can create a toolchain in two ways: use a template to create a toolchain or create a toolchain from an app.
 On {{site.data.keyword.Bluemix_notm}} Public, toolchains are available in the US South region only.

-Each toolchain is associated with a specific organization (org) and any user that is a member of that org can access its associated toolchains.
+Each toolchain is associated with a specific organization (org), and any user that is a member of that org can be added to the access control list for any of its associated toolchains.
+For more information about access control for toolchains, see [Managing access](/docs/services/ContinuousDelivery/toolchains_using.html#managing_access){: new_window}.
 Before you create a toolchain, make sure that you are working in the org where you want to create the toolchain.
-The org that you are currently working in is displayed in the menu bar.
-To switch to another org, click the org in the menu bar, and then select the org that you want to switch to.
+The org that you are working in is displayed on the menu bar.
+To switch to another org, click the org in the menu bar and select the org that you want to switch to.

 ##Creating a toolchain from a template